m2lines/m2lines.github.io/content/research/_index.md

 The **M²LInES** initiative is using the wealth of newly available datasets and **machine learning** to deepen our understanding and better capture these unaccounted physical processes.
 These machine learning models will guide physics-discovery and help reduce the imprecision of existing climate simulations by **providing high-resolution dynamics from low-resolution observables**.

-Below is a representation of the physical processes that will be studied by the M²LInES team
+M²LInES will be focusing on processes happening in the ocean, atmosphere and sea-ice.
+Below is a representation of the physical processes that will be studied by the team:

 ![title](research-images/physical-processes-simple.png)